 A SCIF room, which is used by the United States Department of Defense and the United States Department of State, is a secure room used by elected officials and national security personal to conduct classified information and be set up permanently or temporarily.
 As a result, SCIF rooms often have acoustic security requirements including denying aural access to classified information.
-While lower-rated STC 25-50 doors are available and recommended for less sensitive locations such as schools, boardrooms, or performing arts centres, a SCIF compliant door must meet the ICD/ICS 705 standard determined by the Department of Defense in the United States and is typically STC rated 50 or 55.
+While lower-rating STC 25-50 is available and recommended for less sensitive locations such as schools, boardrooms, or performing arts centres, a SCIF compliant door must meet the ICD/ICS 705 standard determined by the Department of Defense in the United States and is typically STC rated 50 or 55.

 How acoustic testing allowed us to improve our STC Rated doors

-For the higher-rated STC 55 door opening, our design team was determined to design a clean and functional door that was comprised of a single panel without built-in reveals that limited the door thickness to 2-3/4” where standard builders hardware could be utilized alongside cam lift hinges.
+For the higher-rated STC 55 opening, our design team was determined to design a clean and functional door that was comprised of a single panel without built-in reveals that limited the thickness to 2-3/4” where standard builders hardware could be utilized alongside cam lift hinges.
 They focused on using a low-profile perimeter seal system that works well with mortise or surface latching hardware using standard industry backsets.
 This assembly can be readily configured to accept high security and access control hardware used on SCIF doors in accordance with ICD/ICS 705.
 As a result of continuous testing and refinement, our team was able to successfully design an STC 55 door that complied with ICD/ICS 705 standards and a fire rating of up to three hours.

 We are proud of the many enhancements that went into this multi-stage testing program and the valuable attributes that this new product offers.
 AMBICO continues to develop our acoustic door and frame assembly product line with an attention to detail that benefits our customers and end-users.